Borrow Your Love: Summary

 Xie Ping An and Xie Xi Le are best friends who grew up together in the orphanage.
-Not having a sense of security, each sees each other as their only family.
-Both work as servers at the Qing Cheng mall food court and have a crush on Li Zi Wen an Executive assistant who also works at the same mall.
-Ping An works part-time at a floral nursery while Xi Le attends University part-time.
+Not having a sense of security, each sees the other as their only family.
+Both work as servers at the Qing Cheng mall food court and have a crush on Li Zi Wen, an executive assistant who also works at the same mall.
+Ping An works part-time at a floral nursery while Xi Le attends university part-time.
 They might be poor but both are happy with having only each other in their life.
-Their peaceful lives turns up side down when they encounter Ye Chen and when one of them is possibly the biological daughter of Bai Ming Li, the stern, ruthless and manipulative chairwomen of the Qing Cheng mall.
+Their peaceful lives turns up side down when they encounter Ye Chen and when one of them is possibly the biological daughter of Bai Ming Li, the stern, ruthless and manipulative chairwoman of the Qing Cheng mall.

 Ye Chen is a brave and loyal person who took the blame and served an 8-year prison sentence for an accidental murder Zi Wen committed, thinking Zi Wen would take care of his sister Wei Jin, who Zi Wen was dating at that time.
 On the day that he is released from prison he meets Ping An when saving her from being run over by traffic, they have a misunderstanding and argue because of where he had grabbed her on her body when saving her.
 Later that same day he encounters the kidnapping of Bai Ming Li orchestrate by her chauffeur in broad daylight, since Ping An got kidnapped too while trying to save Bai Ming Li early, Ye Chen recognizes her and decides to rescue them.

 When Ping An and Bai Ming Li are saved, Bai Ming Li offers Ye Chen her business card so she can compensate him for saving her.
 Ye Chen is not interested and throws away her business card, seeing that Ye Chen is not greedy Bai Ming Li offers him a task for a great reward.
 She asks him to help find her long lost biological daughter because this is a private matter and he is the only person she can trust.
 Bai Ming Li cannot trust anyone because she is a ruthless and cold hearted business women who had made many enemies while building her late husband's once small family run supermarket to the huge shopping mall corporation it is now.